 Interplay Between CPF and Resulting Confidence Intervals

 Figure 6 displays the relationship between the graphical properties of a CPF and the resulting confidence intervals, showing how one can work backwards and reverse engineer confidence intervals from a given CPF.
-To do this, for an observed x, find the first and place acceptance sets in the CPF that observed x is present, and those are the resulting lower and upper confidence bounds.
+To do this, for an observed x, find the first and last place acceptance sets in the CPF that observed x is present, and those are the resulting lower and upper confidence bounds.
 To obtain all confidence intervals, repeat this step for each x.

 For example, to find the confidence interval for x = 1, we must find the first and last place acceptance sets in the CPF that include 1.
 So, starting from the right, we see that the first place the CPF uses such a set is at M = 14, and the last place is at M = 4.
 Thus, the confidence interval for x = 1 is [4, 14].